ABOUT

 I make work about what survives.

-I am a painter and writer drawn to places where memory refuses to be erased.
+I am a painter and writer drawn to places where memory refuses erasure.
 My work treats houses as bodies—structures that absorb grief, pressure, silence, and history until they begin to speak back.
-Fire appears often, not as destruction, but as truth: what burns away, and what remains.
+Fire appears often, not as destruction, but as truth: what burns away, and what remains when endurance is no longer a choice.

 This work is not meant to comfort.